EONRaider/Packet-Sniffer/README.md

 ```

 ## Running the Application
-- Execute the following command with administrative privileges in order to
+- Execute the following command with administrative privileges to
 initiate the capture of packets on all available interfaces:

   `user@host:~$ sudo python3 packet_sniffer.py`